Leo the Lion (MGM): Leo (1957–present)

 Leo, the eighth and current lion, is by far MGM's longest-used, having appeared on most MGM films since 1957.
-Leo was born in 1956 in Dublin Zoo, Ireland, the same as Slats.
+Leo was born in The Royal Burgers Zoo in Arnhem The Netherlands.
 He was also the youngest at the time MGM filmed him roaring, hence his much smaller mane.
-Leo made his debut for the film Tip on a Dead Jockey.
+His first appearance was in the 1957 film Tip on a Dead Jockey.

 Leo was purchased from animal dealer Henry Trefflich, and trained by Ralph Helfer.
 In addition to being used as the MGM lion, Leo also appeared in other productions such as the religious epic King of Kings (1961), The Lion (1962), Zebra in the Kitchen (1965), Fluffy (1965), and Napoleon and Samantha (1972); as well as a memorable TV commercial for Dreyfus Investments in 1961.
 Leo also made several appearances on the 1971–72 TV series The Pet Set, proving himself gentle enough to let a blind teenage girl pet him in one episode.

 Two different versions of this logo were used: an "extended" version, with the lion roaring three times, used from 1957 to 1960, and the "standard" version, with the lion roaring twice, used since 1960.
 In the Chuck Jones-directed Tom and Jerry cartoons released by MGM Animation/Visual Arts between 1963 and 1967 (as with cartoons from the same series made between 1957 and 1958), Tanner was used in the opening sequence instead of Leo, albeit using Leo's roar.
 Three MGM films, Raintree County (1957), Ben-Hur (1959) and Mutiny on the Bounty (1962) utilized a still-frame variation of this logo on Raintree County and Mutiny of the Bounty also had the lion's roar played along with their opening scores.
 For Ben-Hur, the reason for this was because the film's director, William Wyler, thought that the roar would feel out of place for the opening nativity scene.
 This logo also appeared on black-and-white films, such as Jailhouse Rock (1957) and A Patch of Blue (1965).
 Some television prints of the 1943 film Cabin in the Sky, have replaced the Jackie logo with Leo for unknown reasons.

 The logo was modified for MGM's 50th anniversary in 1974.
 The usual film ribbon appeared on screen with the phrase "BEGINNING OUR NEXT 50 YEARS..." on a black background within the film circle; the phrase dissolves as "Metro-Goldwyn-Mayer" (above the ribbon) and "GOLDEN ANNIVERSARY" (in place of the usual "TRADE MARK") both rendered in gold fade in along with Leo, who roars twice.
-This logo appeared on several MGM films released during 1974–75.
+This logo appeared on most MGM films released during 1974–75.